abhisoni7/abhisoni7/README.md

 ## Hi there 👋
 Passionate about solving problem using programming languages and analytical skills.
-I specialize in developing web application using React.js, Vue.js, Angular, HTML, CSS, and have expertise is Java, Spring Boot, C#, ASP.Net, SQL server, MySQL, MongoDB.
+I specialize in developing web application using React.js, Vue.js, Angular, HTML, CSS, and have expertise in Java, Spring Boot, C#, ASP.Net, SQL server, MySQL, MongoDB.

 ## Skills
 - Java